-The proposed District Plan includes further properties to provide regulatory controls for which NPDC currently provides a remission.
+The Proposed District Plan includes further properties to provide regulatory controls for which NPDC currently provides a remission.
 The outcome of the Proposed District Plan is unknown as there are statutory processes (including public submissions and appeal processes).
 The remission estimate is based on the Proposed District Plan, and a review of the remission policy may be required when the Proposed District Plan becomes operative.

-The Local Government (Rating of Whenua Māori) Amendment Bill provides a significant change to the rating of Māori land, including increasing the non-rateability of Māori land and a statutory rates remission scheme.
-NPDC does not expect this Bill to have significant implications on rates remission, although some properties may shift from a rates remission to being non-rateable (in effect, having no net impact).
+The Local Government (Rating of Whenua Māori) Amendment Act 2021 provides a significant change to the rating of Māori land, including increasing the non rateability of Māori land and a statutory rates remission scheme.
+The Council also has to review its policy on the remission and postponement of rates on Māori freehold land by 30 June 2022.
+NPDC does not expect this Act to have significant implications on rates remission, although some properties may shift from a rates remission to being non rateable (in effect, having no net impact).